 Another popular activity in this “Little Switzerland” is visiting the Chalet of the Golden Fleece Museum, which is a stunning Swiss Alps chalet-style home and holds a huge collection of artifacts of Swiss culture.

-Primrose Winery is the ultimate place to sit, relax, and try out some good wine, while New Glarus Brewing Company offers a big variety of craft beer and is available only in Wisconsin.
+For a relaxing drink, New Glarus Brewing Company offers a big variety of craft beer and is available only in Wisconsin.

 6. South Bend